 As an action strategy ARTCO collects past knowledge and experience in a public space where people can learn from it.
 ARTCO uses new media tools to adapt to cultural historic strengths such as communication and consensus decision making, to new practical problems never imagined before, eg. mining, global warming, and language loss; and use the globalized and collective power of the internet to create a better future.

-In 2011, following the Peace Celebration Event held at Nastapoka River in Northern Québec by a small group of Inuit and Cree, Zacharias Kunuk (Inuit) and Neil Diamond (Cree) - two of Canada’s most respected filmmakers – interview Inuit and Cree Elders in the side-by-side communities of Kuujjuarapik and Whapmagootsui researching an old war story from the 1770’s and its impact on people today for their documentary film Inuit Cree Peacemakers.
+In 2011, following the Peace Celebration Event held at Nastapoka River in Northern Québec by a small group of Inuit and Cree, Zacharias Kunuk (Inuit) and Neil Diamond (Cree) - two of Canada’s most respected filmmakers – interview Inuit and Cree Elders in the side-by-side communities of Kuujjuarapik and Whapmagootsui researching an old war story from the 1770’s and its impact on people today for their documentary film Inuit Cree Reconciliation.

 Designes as a parallel digital media project to the film lead, ARTCO encourages Inuit and Cree children to investigate the current relationship between both cultures, and - as a healing process - start creating new possibilities for their shared future.
 ARTCO teaches children to use digital interactive media to express their concerns and dreams, to explore their daily reality and cultural history, and build bridges across national and cultural barriers.
 Bringing ARTCO to Great Whale River in 2011-12, while Kunuk and Diamond are researching the past, gives children in both communities the chance to join in this process, and express their ideas.